ihorhalyskiy/Planetarium_Service_API/README.md

    python manage.py runserver

-📚 Models Overview
+## 📚 Models Overview

-User Model
+- **User Model** 📧
-Email-based authentication 📧
+  - Email-based authentication.

-Astronomy Show
+- **Astronomy Show** 🌠
-Title, Description, and Show Themes 🌠
+  - Title, description, and show themes.

-Planetarium Dome
+- **Planetarium Dome** 🏛️
-Name, Rows, Seats per Row, and Capacity 🏛️
+  - Name, rows, seats per row, and capacity.

-Reservation
+---

-Created by a User with a list of Tickets 🎟️
+## 🔒 Permissions

-🔒 Permissions
+- **IsAdminOrReadOnly** 🔐
-IsAdminOrReadOnly: Only admins can modify data, but anyone can read.
+  - Only admins can modify data, but anyone can read.

-IsOwnerOrAdmin: Users can only modify their own reservations/tickets, or admins can modify any.
+- **IsOwnerOrAdmin** 🔐

-🌟 Example Use Cases
+  - Users can only modify their own reservations/tickets, or admins can modify any.

-Create a New Astronomy Show
+---

-Add a show with themes like "Black Holes" or "Galaxies".
+## 🌟 Example Use Cases

-Schedule a Show Session
+- **Create a New Astronomy Show** 🌠
-Assign the show to a planetarium dome at a specific time.
+  - Add a show with themes like "Black Holes" or "Galaxies".

-Book Tickets
+- **Schedule a Show Session** 🎥
-Users can reserve seats for a show session.
+  - Assign the show to a planetarium dome at a specific time.

-Manage Reservations
+- **Manage Reservations** 📋
-Admins can view all reservations, while users can only view their own.
+  - Admins can view all reservations, while users can only view their own.

-Reservation Deletion
+- **Reservation Deletion** ⚠️
-Reservations cannot be canceled 5 hours before the show.
+  - Reservations cannot be canceled 5 hours before the show.

-🌠 Enjoy Exploring the Cosmos! 🌠
+---

-Feel free to contribute, report issues, or suggest new features! 🚀
+## 🌠 Enjoy Exploring the Cosmos! 🌠